josephtemple/josephtemple/README.md

 ## Hello!

 I'm currently an undergraduate student at Arkansas Tech University.
-I study Phyiscs and Vocal Music.
+I'm majoring Phyiscs and Vocal Music, but I try to study just about everything I find interesting!
 I'm using GitHub primarily for version control of some personal projects and documents.

 <!--
 **XcgsdV/XcgsdV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.